elliegoldsmith30/ArtificalLife/README.md

 In order to run the code to produce the fitness curve, run the following command: `python3 graph.py`

+In order to run the simulation with different population sizes and number of generations, edit the variables `numberOfGenerations` and `populationSize` in `constants.py`.

 #### Citation: Instructions taken from r/ludobots and code from pyrosim is used.
 Northwestern CS396 - Winter 2023 (Artificial Life)